Jump to topic

 The longitudinal care clinic is a level III patient-centered medical home and is supported by an experienced staff.
 Residents treat patients with a wide variety of disorders, ranging from routine primary care and prevention to more complex and esoteric problems.
 Residents also enjoy a very low patient no-show rate in their clinic, which allows them to quickly build and follow a patient panel.

-Under the leadership and support of the Chair of Medicine, Dr. Thomas Ma, the residency program developed an academy-based system of master educator champions and coaches to guide residents in their lifelong Internal Medicine education and career development.
+Under the leadership and support of former Chair of Medicine, Dr. Thomas Ma, the residency program developed an academy-based system of master educator champions and coaches to guide residents in their lifelong Internal Medicine education and career development.
 Each resident is assigned to one of three academies upon arrival at Hershey, and then is assigned a personal coach.

 Programs features include: